kemasuda/prot_from_vsini/README.md

   simulate mock catalogs of radii and vsini for a given prot distribution

-  samples.csv files are the datasets used in the paper
+  samples.csv files in sim-* directories are the datasets used in the paper

 - period_posterior.py, run_hierarchical.py